BrenoTeixeira/cardio_catch_disease/README.md

 ## 3.1.
 Load the Data & Data Description

-First, the data was obtained from [kaggle](https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset), then a part of the data was selected for the test set.
+First, the data was obtained from [kaggle](https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset), and then a part of the data was selected for the test set.
 After that, I checked the number of instances on the data and possible inconsistencies like missing values, data types, and duplicates.
 I also used some descriptive statistics to have an overview of the data.

 **Summary Table**